 One of the overarching goals of Executive Order (EO) 13693, Planning for Federal Sustainability in the Next Decade, is for federal agencies to establish agency-wide greenhouse gas (GHG) reduction targets for their combined Scope 1 and 2 greenhouse gas emissions and for their Scope 3 greenhouse gas emissions (see Appendix A for definitions).
 DOE has set the following GHG emission reduction goals for fiscal year (FY) 2025: reduce Scope 1 and 2 GHG emissions by 50 percent relative to their FY 2008 baseline and reduce Scope 3 GHG emissions by 25 percent relative to their FY 2008 baseline.
-BNL includes these same goals in its annual Site Sustainability Plan (SSP), which is submitted to DOE in December of each year (BNL 2016).
-BNL's SSP identifies a number of actions that have or will be taken to help the

-Laboratory progress towards meeting the Scope 1 and 2 GHG emissions reduction goal.
+BNL includes these same goals in its annual Site Sustainability Plan (SSP), which is submitted to DOE in December of each year (BNL 2017).
+BNL's SSP identifies several actions that have or will be taken to help the Laboratory progress towards meeting the Scope 1 and 2 GHG emissions reduction goal.

 In November 2011, the Long Island Solar Farm (LISF), a large array of more than 164,000 solar photovoltaic panels constructed on the BNL site began producing solar power.
-The LISF is expected to deliver an annual average of 44 million kilowatt-hours (kWh) per year of solar energy into the local utility grid over a 20 year period.
-In 2016, the LISF provided 52.4 million kilowatt-hours of solar energy to Long Island.
-This equates to a 33,949 MtCO2e GHG offset or reduction.
+The LISF is expected to deliver an annual average of 44 million kilowatt-hours (kWh) per year of solar energy into the local utility grid over a 20-year period.
+In 2017, the LISF provided 49.6 million kilowatthours of solar energy to Long Island.
+This equates to a 32,109 metric tons CO2 equivalents (MtCO2e) GHG offset or reduction.
 Even though the power from the LISF is purchased by the local utility, the Laboratory receives GHG reduction credits by purchasing an equivalent amount of Renewable Energy Credits (RECs) each year.
 In March 2011, BNL began receiving 15 megawatts per hour of hydropower from the New York Power Authority.
-In 2016, BNL consumed 118,729 megawatts of hydropower, providing a net combined GHG reduction of 98,901 MtCO2e from the LISF and hydropower.
+In 2017, BNL consumed 119,486 megawatts of hydropower, providing a net combined GHG reduction of 94,918 MtCO2e from the LISF and hydropower.
 Furthermore, in 2016 BNL completed an expansion of the Northeast Solar Energy Research Center (NSERC).
 The NSERC is a solar photovoltaic facility that now has a capacity of 816 kW.
-In 2016, it provided 553,715 kWh and offset 359 MtCO2e.
+In 2017, it provided 968,485 kWh and offset 544 MtCO2e.